Amongst its emphasis on resolutions to physical health, January is also National Mental Wellness Month.

 Clear your mind

 De-stressing activities are unique to you.
-This could be listening to a podcast by your favorite comedian, reading, meditation/prayer, a walk outside and fresh air or hitting the gym.
+This could be listening to a podcast by your favorite comedian, reading, meditation/prayer, a walk outside and fresh air or keeping up with your fitness by hitting the gym or taking an online dancing class, for example.
 Whatever helps to clear and calm your mind.

 Recognizing January as National Mental Wellness Month is a good way to refocus on mental health.
 Attributes to maintaining good physical health-like eating healthy, exercising and staying hydrated-all positively benefit mental wellness.
 However, companionship, quality sleep and stress-relieving activities can also aid stress and other mental health problems